ljubicamiljkovic56/ljubicamiljkovic56/README.md

 •Bootstrap
 •WordPress

-If you don't see me commiting on any repo, it's because of three thing:
+If you don't see me commiting on any repo, it's because of three things:
 1. I'm working on WordPress web sites on InfinityFree
 2. I'm having some health problems
 3. Something else occured, life happens, I can't go against it